4360-senior-experience/cs-connect-documentation/setup-guide.md

 npm run dev
 ```

 This will start the Next.js development server with Turbopack.
-Once started, you can access the application at [http://localhost:3000](http://localhost:3000).
+Once started, you can access the application at `http://localhost:3000` (default development URL).

 ### Project Structure